Evolving Main Screen TV Viewing - July 2020 Update

 - Cable & Satellite Box viewing

-- OTT: viewing via a streaming device: Roku, Amazon Fire, Apple TV, Chromecast
+- OTT viewing via a streaming device such as Roku, Amazon Fire, Apple TV, Chromecast

 On the other hand, APP viewing has retained the gains and the share in total viewing minutes.
 As Smart TV app stores continue to grow and expand the choices available to viewers, particularly the free ad-supported content apps, we expect to see the continued slow rise in minutes and share of viewing to APPs.

 Clearly, gaming consoles have continued to play an increasingly important part in main screen TV usage over the past lockdown period.
 Even without the launch of any new generation of consoles, gains in total minutes and share of viewing minutes have continued at pace.

 Are the changes we see to main screen viewing patterns uniform across the top 10 US cities?

 The patterns we have seen in the national summary are generally the same in the top 10 cities we examined, but the total viewing minute levels vary significantly and warrant careful analysis at the hyperlocal level.

 What services and content that gained significantly in the immediate COVID-19 period, are subsequently losing viewing?

 In the peak COVID-19 period, Roku is the only one of the major streaming devices to has held on to their gains in viewing minutes.
 Amazon Firestick, while far and away the leader in total minutes viewed, has seen approximately 50% of its gains from April erode.